hotessy/origin_essen_public/README.md

 * Salmon's arguments in T
 * Salmon's arguments in K
 * Rohrbaugh & deRosset's argument in S5
-* Rohrbaugh & deRosset's arguments in K
+* Rohrbaugh & deRosset's argument in K